Albert Einstein once said… “Play is the highest form of research.”

 This is known as onlooker play.

-During the 3rd of the 6 stages of play, your child may pause what they are doing to briefly watch another child play…
+And during the 3rd of these 6 stages of play, your child may pause what they are doing to briefly watch another child play… But they will quickly return to their own activity and continue to play independently.

-NOTE: During onlooker play, children may ask questions from the sidelines or offer an opinion or observation about another’s play, but they will NOT attempt to actively take part in an activity with others.
+NOTE: During onlooker play, children may ask questions from the sidelines or offer an opinion or observation about another’s play, but they will not attempt to actively take part in an activity with others.

 4. Parallel Play